oanguenot/JSONgle/README.md

 ## Messages exchanged

-This part lists the messages exchanged during the session
+This part lists the different messages exchanged during the session lifecycle.
+This could help you plugging **JSONgle** to your existing transport layer.

+Each message is composed of:

+-   An **id** which is the unique identifier of the message
+-   2 fields: **from** and **to** which represent the caller and the caller.
+This is where you will map your existing user identifier.
+-   A **jsongle** object which contain the **JSONgle** grammar (aka the different kinds of messages)

 ### session-propose